 I’m not an ambitious traveler.
 Let’s get that out of the way before we even start this post.
 I’m sure plenty of people would try to see more in Santiago in a day, but after living here for a decade, this is simply my idea of an ideal 24 hours in the capital of Chile.

-Please note: There are plenty of typically touristy things you could do that aren’t on this itinerary.
+Now, let me start by saying this: there are plenty of typically touristy things you could do that aren’t on this itinerary.
 I figure if you want the obvious stuff, you could find ten million other blog posts written on the subject.
 I’m not going to go there — you’ve heard it all already.
 This is my unique take on the city.

-AM: Parque Quinta Normal
+Morning: Parque Quinta Normal

 This restaurant is absolutely my favorite in Santiago.